Articles

 Unit trusts are investment vehicles for pooling the money of investors.
 They are a form of managed investment that can include superannuation and rollover funds, insurance bonds and friendly society bonds.
 The essential differences between the different forms of managed investments are their legal and taxation structures.

 However, the common feature of managed investments is that they allow people to combine their savings for investment purposes.
-These funds can then be used to access a wide range of investments and markets, some of which are not generally available to individuals with small amounts to invest.
-A unit trust’s investments are managed by investment professionals known as ‘fund managers’.
+These funds are then used to access a wide range of investments and markets, some of which are not generally available to individuals with small amounts to invest.
+These investment structures are managed by ‘fund managers’.

 The term ‘unit trust’ describes the legal structure of a particular form of managed investment.
-Like all formal trusts, they are usually set up through a document known as a trust deed, which sets out the rights and responsibilities of the various parties involved.
+Unit Trusts are governed through a document known as a trust deed.
+This document sets out the rights and responsibilities of the various parties involved.

-The trust is divided into ‘units’, which are allocated to each investor according to the amount of money they have invested in the trust.
-The number of units you hold as an investor determines your share of the overall assets and income of the trust.
+Units in these trusts are allocated to each investor according to the amount of money they have invested in the trust.
+The number of units held as an investor determines your share of the overall assets and income of the trust.

 There are hundreds of unit trusts available in Australia today.
 Some only invest in specific types of assets such as: